 It was game time.

-After spotting the men slip between houses I jumped out of the cruiser car and pursued them on foot while Jungle stayed in the unit to give updates to other units and coordinate the takedown.
+After spotting the men slip between houses I jumped out of the cruiser car and pursued them on foot while Jungle stayed in the unit to give updates to other units to coordinate the takedown.

 As I cautiously entered the back lane I observed both men engaged in what appeared to be a heated conversation.
 That meant I had the drop on them and was able to take full advantage of the element of surprise.